 In 1972, Belushi moved to New York City, where he worked the next three years on a variety of projects for National Lampoon.
 That’s where he met Chevy Chase and Bill Murray.

 In 1975 Belushi earned a spot as one of the original “Not Ready for Prime Time Players” on Lorne Michaels’ new late-night comedy show Saturday Night Live.
 It’s SNL that suddenly made Belushi — a 20-something funny guy from Chicago — a household name nationwide.

 The next few years included a whirlwind of film projects, including National Lampoon’s Animal House, which quickly became one of the highest-grossing comedies of all time and remains a cult classic.

-Belushi went on to star in half a dozen more feature films, include the 1980 blockbuster The Blues Brothers, based on a recurring SNL sketch with him and Aykroyd.
+Belushi went on to star in half a dozen more feature films, including the 1980 blockbuster The Blues Brothers, based on a recurring SNL sketch with him and Dan Aykroyd.

 His heavy reliance on drugs worsened during the filming of The Blues Brothers.
 “We had a budget in the movie for cocaine for night shoots,” Aykroyd told Vanity Fair in 2012.
 “John, he just loved what it did.
 It sort of brought him alive at night—that superpower feeling where you start to talk and converse and figure you can solve all the world’s problems.”

 Belushi’s drug abuse continued to spiral out of control as he became frustrated with the response to his next couple of films, Continental Divide and Neighbors.